 What’s new in 2018?

-After the Braderie was cancelled in 2016 due to fears of terrorist attacks, the event organisers decided to make some changes to the setup in 2017.
+After the Braderie was canceled in 2016 due to fears of terrorist attacks, the event organizers decided to make some changes to the setup in 2017.
 For the Braderie de Lille 2018, it remains to be seen which of those changes will be maintained, and the City of Lille has already asked residents and visitors to provide feedback and suggestions.